katebara/https-github.com-dashaloko-Xcode-FBLA/README.md

 #Instructions for Running Project:
 1. Use an apple device to download XCode through the AppStore or if using Windows any worspace supporting SwiftUI.
-2. Download all of the filed under the
+2. Download the "FBLA Coding and Programming" folder to access all of the swft files
+3. Load the folder into the downloaded workspace and view the program.

 # Description:
 Lemoney is a finance tracking program that helps you manage your personal finances by tracking balance, income, and expenses.